memgraph/docs/products/memgraph/v1.2.0/getting_help/faq.md

 ##### Does Memgraph offer a cloud graph database as a service?

-Yes, we offer full-managed Memgraph on our cloud infrastructure as a service.
+Yes, we offer fully-managed Memgraph on our cloud infrastructure as a service.
 For more details please visit our [cloud pages](https://cloud.memgraph.com/).
 In addition, [Memgraph Playground](https://playground.memgraph.com/) is a testing environment where you can play with various graph datasets.